 The trend we are seeing in compression shorts is an exciting one.
 Companies such as Tommie Copper and Zensah are entering the shorts market after having cut their teeth with compression socks and sleeves.
 Many lower-cost importers of compression shorts are adding to the variety and value available to consumers, although they typically are not playing in the top, high-end category, and only time will tell if they can take on an incumbent like UA.
 Expect that the categories of compression shorts will continue to blur, with high-end features making it down to other models and new advancements being introduced each year.
 Another trend we are seeing is that the makers are much more focused on providing various color and design choices than they used to be….. a far cry from the days when your choices were black or black.
 Overall, though, compression shorts are becoming an important part of any athletic arsenal.
 They are often used in conjunction with rest and ice to help address injuries in a case-by-case way, and we expect the breadth of offerings to continue.

 If you are looking for more basic shorts without the compression, check out the article we did on spandex shorts.
-That should give you more perspective on the shorts market.
-Finally, don’t miss our pieces on cycling shorts, where we did an extensive overview of the bike shorts market, as well as our review of the best compression tights on the market.
+That should give you more perspective on the shorts market, something that is really evolving right now.
+Finally, don’t miss our pieces on cycling shorts, where we did an extensive overview of the bike shorts market.
+Bike shorts are not the same as compression shorts, but they are a close cousin and many of similar concepts apply when evaluating one against the other.
+The same goes for our our review of the best compression tights on the market, something that we put significant time into each year as we test actual tights that we have received.
 If you like using compression shorts, it is likely that you will equally enjoy the feel and fit of a good pair of compression tights.